-AI…What are we waiting for?
-Bookmark has been added
+AI…What are we waiting for? has been saved

 AI…What are we waiting for?

 Cloud has allowed for the rapid expansion and adoption of AI technologies.
 But some are still hesitant to embrace it.

 A blog post by David Linthicum, managing director, chief cloud strategy officer, Deloitte Consulting LLP

 I’m one of many people who will tell you that artificial intillegence (AI) is nothing new.
 In fact, I was an AI analytics technician directly out of college at the age of 22.
 I’m now 56.